ICanBoogie/Routing/README.md

 ## Mapping a path to a route

-Routes are mapped using a [Routes][] instance.
+Routes are mapped using a [RouteCollection][] instance.
 A HTTP method and a namespace can optionally be specified to determine the route more accurately.
 The parameters captured from the routes are stored in the `$captured` variable, passed by reference.
 If the path contains a query string, it is parsed and stored under `__query__` in `$captured`.